-We acknowledge that the city of Vancouver is located on the unceded territories of the Musqueam, Squamish and Tsleil-Waututh First Nations.
+We acknowledge that the city of Vancouver is located on the unceded and ancestral territories of the Musqueam, Squamish and Tsleil-Waututh First Nations.
 We humbly thank our hosts for their generosity in allowing us to build our reading series here and we hope that our work honours their generous spirit.

 MANY PEOPLE ASK: